 - Pay your rent on time.
 Being prompt with your rent payments—having your check in his mailbox on the first of the month, if that’s what the lease calls for—shows your landlord not only that you’re living up to your agreement, but that you take this responsibility seriously.

 - Respond to your landlord’s calls right away.
 This is a good thing to remember when dealing with anyone—but when it comes to your landlord, you want to return any calls as promptly as possible.
 It’ll help get the job done more quickly, plus your landlord can’t then justify his delays with the excuse that you’ve been difficult to reach.

 - Be on time for meetings.
 Anytime you’re scheduled to meet with your landlord, either to let him into your apartment or to discuss repairs, it’s essential to be on time.
 If you’re on time, things will get done, and he has nothing to complain about.
-If you’re running late and don’t let him know, on the other hand, you risk a cancelled meeting and a ticked-off landlord.
+If you’re running late and don’t let him know, on the other hand, you risk a cancelled meeting and an annoyed landlord.

 - Clean up before your landlord drops by.
 If your landlord comes over and your apartment is a disaster, she’s not going to see you in the best of lights.
 Straightening up before she or any maintenance workers arrive does two things: First, it shows that you are responsible about caring for your living space, and second, it’s simply a considerate thing to do when someone else will be in your home.